Free College at MCC

 Warning Status: Students in certificate or nonstandard term programs who initially fail any one of the standards of academic progress, excluding maximum time frame, can be placed on Financial Aid Warning for one semester or payment period.
 Students remain eligible for financial aid while in this warning status, without filing an appeal letter.
 Students will be required to improve academically and meet the minimum standards of this federal policy at the end of the warning period.
 Failure to meet the minimum requirements of this policy will result in suspension of aid eligibility.
 Students are encouraged to take advantage of the academic resources available at MCC such as the Academic Support Center, Student Access and Support Services, and Student Success Office.

-virtual Free Community College for All: MassEducate & MassReconnect info session.
+Join us for a virtual Free Community College for All: MassEducate & MassReconnect info session.

 Learn more about how Free Community College in Massachusetts works in our Student FAQ.